Turkey Gravy

 Make Ahead and Save Time

-If you do not want to make the gravy the same day, you can add the drippings to a container and put in the fridge overnight. the fat will harden on top and you can skim it off and throw it away.
-Then use the drippings the same way as I listed above.
+If you do not want to make the gravy the same day, you can add the drippings to a container and put in the fridge overnight.
+The fat will harden on top and you can skim it off and throw it away and then use the drippings the same way as I listed above.

 Packets Help Things Along